 If visitors are unwell with a cold, flu or upset stomach, it is best that you kindly ask them to wait before they visit you.
-Unwell visitors should wait for at least two days or until they are free of any symptoms before they visit.
+Unwell visitors should wait for at least two days after they feel better and are free of any symptoms before they visit.